-I recently joined the Newberry Library as a Public Humanities Postdoctoral Fellow.
+In Fall 2022, I joined the Newberry Library as a Public Humanities Postdoctoral Fellow.
 While I am happy to consider invitations to deliver talks, contribute to publications, or participate in events centered on scholars of color, I will be slow to read and reply to emails.
 You can contact me at hachimiy [at] newberry [dot] org or find me on Twitter [at] YasmineHachimi.

 - The Newberry Library, Center for Renaissance Studies